 A simplified timeline for quick reference can be found here.

 By mid-23rd century, the Synths — the beneficent, synthetic quasi-humans who first appeared in 2116 — have been optimizing Earth and the burgeoning Solar System for 108 years, ever since their “First Great Accomplishment“: ending the biological clock and stopping human aging in 2137.

-As Re-Youthing won’t be perfected until late-23rd century, by 2245 there’s a large “legacy” population on Earth: people of various ages (such as Infiniti’s parents) who are “stuck” in their older bodies (many of whom prefer it that way), but simply no longer age.
+As Re-Youthing (the total regeneration of the human body to a youthful state) won’t be perfected until late-23rd century, by 2245 there’s a large “legacy” population on Earth: people of various ages (such as Infiniti’s parents) who are “stuck” in their older bodies (many of whom prefer it that way), but simply no longer age.

-Overpopulation and high rents are becoming a problem on Earth, so many are heading to the recently terraformed moon, Mars (still under domes, with a promise of terraforming to come), or start-up colonies on Ganymede, Callisto, and Titan.
+As overpopulation and high rents continue to pose challenges on Earth, many are heading to the recently terraformed moon, Mars (still under domes, with a promise of terraforming to come), or start-up colonies on Ganymede, Callisto, and Titan.

 Others have joined orbital caravans and cities in the asteroids, with some circling the rings of Saturn, also home to a new casino district.

 By the mid-22nd century, the Synths follow their First Great Accomplishment with three more, solidifying their place in society.

 Their Second Great Accomplishment is the end of scarcity, building molecular food synthesizers and optimizing the economy so all citizens receive a guaranteed income (or Stipend).

 Their Third Great Accomplishment is improving spaceship engine design so humans can easily reach other parts of the System.